Jacorb90/Prestige-Tree/docs/buyables.md

 Buyables are usually things that can be bought multiple times with scaling costs.
 If you set a respec function, the player can reset the purchases to get their currency back.

-However, if you're creative, you can use them for basically anything. "canAfford()" is effectively "canClick()" and "buy()" is effectively "onClick()".
+The amount of a buyable owned is a Decimal.

-The amount of a buyable owned is a Decimal, and can be accessed with buyablesOwned(layer, id).
+You can get or set the amount of a buyable with getBuyableAmt(layer, id) and setBuyableAmt(layer, id, amt).
 You can use buyableEffect(layer, id) to get the current effects of a buyable.

 Buyables should be formatted like this: